mediocregopher/gobdns/README.md

 * Disk persistence
 * Basic master/slave replication
 * Can forward requests for unknown domains to a different nameserver
+* Can forward requests with particular suffixes to particular nameservers
 * Can forward request for domain to a different nameserver as a different domain

 ## Building